top of page

 By 1900, there were over one million members of the IOOF, and today there are lodges in every state and in countries worldwide from Europe to the Caribbean to Africa and Australia and the Philippines.
 You can find a complete list of jurisdictions here: http://www.ioof.org/Jurisdictions.

-The IOOF was also the first fraternal order to admit women, when it created the lodges for women, who were called the Rebekahs, named for the Biblical character.
+The I.O.O.F. was also the first fraternal order to formally admit women, when it established Rebekah Lodges.

 In the late 19th Century and early 20th Century, many famous people were members of both the Odd Fellows and the Masons.
 Some famous Odd Fellows include: